yashenanana/NanisKitchen-Website/ReadMe.md

 # Nani's Kitchen Recipe Website
 A recipe website commisioned and designed by a friend with recipes inspired by her grandmother.

-Implemented visually stimulating Web UI elements using a combination of HTML and inline Javascript code.
+A combination of visually stimulating Web UI elements implemented using HTML and inline Javascript.

 ## Features
 - Infinity Banner